KennyKvn001/Database_Design/README.md

 ### Steps:

-1. **Fetch Latest Entry:** The script retrieves the most recent transaction record using the API.
+1. **Fetch Latest Entry:** The script retrieves the most recent entry record using the API.
 2. **Prepare Data for Prediction:** The retrieved data is preprocessed.
 3. **ML Model Integration:**
    - We trained a  **Logistic Regression Model**